 The UK General Data Protection Regulation (UK GDPR) gives individuals a number of rights when it comes to the processing of their personal data.

-[School name] has produced this guide to explain these rights and how we will deal with any requests we may receive from you.
+Bradshaw Hall Primary School has produced this guide to explain these rights and how we will deal with any requests we may receive from you.

 In brief, you have the following rights;